Getting started / Reference /

 Parameters

-• tag: Human-readable git tag or version label (e.g. v1.2.3).
-Informational only — not used to identify or pull the image.
+• tag: Human-readable version tag, e.g. v123 (informational only, not used to pull the image)

 Examples